 In addition to in-town activities, the surrounding region has a wealth of attractions for travellers interested in exploring the many natural wonders of the north of Iceland.
 Snowy mountaintops, thundering waterfalls, volcanic landscapes, caves, and canyons surround the town.
 The area offers numerous exciting activities, such as skiing, rafting, hiking, caving, whale watching and horseback riding.

 The Great Outdoors

 For lovers of the outdoors, Akureyri and its surrounding area is paradise on earth.
 Those fond of hiking or cycling can enjoy its many paths and trails; Glerá river offers scenic walks along its banks, Mt.
 Súlur is great for a hike, and Hlíðarfjall is one of the best places in the country to go skiing.
 Strolling by the harbour or along the coastal path offers a refreshing breeze from the ocean and a glimpse of the region’s spectacular birdlife, while Kjarnaskógur forest will fill you with peace and serenity.

+Akureyri has two geothermal swimming pools, perfect for kids and excellent for striking up a conversation with locals.
+Additionally, the surrounding area offers luxurious spas.
 Perhaps the most important attraction of Akureyri and the north is the people.
 The locals are friendly and proud of their town.
-Even stopping at a red light will bring a smile to your face, as the red light is in the shape of a heart.
+Even stopping at a traffic light will bring a smile to your face: the red lights in Akureyri are in the shape of a heart.